-With the Halloween season in full spring, a lot of attention is being paid to the pumpkin.
-Yes, the thing we all carve into and stick candles in, and the fruit we use to make delicious pies during the Holiday seasons.
+With the Halloween season getting closer, a lot of attention will be paid to the pumpkin.
+Yes, the thing we all carve and stick candles into, and the fruit we use to make delicious pies during the holiday season.
 However, why do a lot of us regulate pumpkin consumption to just these specific times?

-Pumpkin has incredible health benefits and I’m going to give you five quick reasons why you should eat more pumpkin, and don’t just save it for the holidays!
+Pumpkin has incredible health benefits – I’m going to give you five reasons why you should eat more pumpkin, and not just save it for the holidays!

-Pumpkin is rich in beta-carotene, it’s what gives the pumpkin it’s signature orange color.
-However, beta-carotene has been shown in research to have an inverse association with developing colon cancer cells.
+Pumpkin is rich in beta-carotene – it’s what gives the pumpkin it’s signature orange color.
+Fortunately, beta-carotene has been shown in research to have an inverse association with developing colon cancer cells.
 What this means is that the beta-carotene in pumpkin acts as a reversal mechanism in the presence of colon cancer cells.
 How cool is that?

 Like mentioned earlier, pumpkin is high in Vitamin C and beta-carotene.
 Along with the previous benefits talked about above, these two molecules provide a serious tag team defense for your immune system given their immense nutrient dense health immunities.

-#4.
-Helps Women Who Are Trying to Have Child
+4. Helps Women Who Are Trying to Have Children

-There are numerous women who have trouble with fertility in America, yet who knew the pumpkin had the potential to help those women become more fertile?
-According to a Harvard Study, women of child-birthing age who ate more iron from plants (such as pumpkin) were shown to have increased levels of fertility.
-Vitamin A also plays a key role in this as well because Vitamin A helps regulate and stimulate lactation enzymes and hormone synthesis.
+There are numerous women who have trouble with fertility in America, yet who knew that the pumpkin had the potential to help those women?
+According to a Harvard Study, women of child-birthing age who ate more iron from plants (such as pumpkin), were shown to have increased levels of fertility.
+Vitamin A also plays a key role in this as well because it helps regulate and stimulate lactation enzymes and hormone synthesis.